 The securities that can be voted at the Annual Meeting consist of shares of common stock of S&T, par value \$2.50 per share ("Common Stock"), with each share entitling its owner to one vote on each matter to be voted on at the Annual Meeting.
 There are no cumulative voting rights with respect to the Common Stock.
-Only holders of the Common Stock at the close of business on February 28, 2024 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
-There were 38,273,189 shares of Common Stock outstanding as of the Record Date.
+Only holders of the Common Stock at the close of business on February 28, 2025 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
+There were 38,370,213 shares of Common Stock outstanding as of the Record Date.

 A quorum is required for the transaction of business at the Annual Meeting.
-A "quorum" is the presence at the meeting, virtually (i.e., online via www.virtualshareholdermeeting.com/STBA24) or represented by proxy, of the holders of the majority of the outstanding shares of Common Stock entitled to vote at the meeting.
+A "quorum" is the presence at the meeting, virtually (i.e., online via www.virtualshareholdermeeting.com/STBA2025) or represented by proxy, of the holders of the majority of the outstanding shares of Common Stock entitled to vote at the meeting.
 Abstentions are counted for purposes of determining the presence or the absence of a quorum but are not considered a vote cast under Pennsylvania law.
 Under our governing documents and applicable state law, abstentions will not affect the outcome of a vote on a particular matter.
 Broker non-votes are counted to determine if a quorum is present but are not considered a vote cast under Pennsylvania law.
 Under our governing documents and applicable state law, broker non-votes will not affect the outcome of a vote on a particular matter.
+Generally, broker non-votes occur on a matter when a bank, broker or other nominee is not permitted to vote on that matter without instructions from the beneficial owner and such instructions are not given.
+Banks, brokers and other nominees have discretionary authority to vote shares in the absence of instructions on matters considered "routine," such as the ratification of the appointment of the independent registered public accounting firm.
+They do not have discretionary authority to vote shares in the absence of instructions on "non-routine" matters, such as the election of directors and the advisory vote on compensation of S&T's NEOs.